One Breath (The X-Files): Events

 In another vision, Scully lies on a table and is visited by her deceased father.
-Mulder, sitting with Melissa in the hospital cafeteria, is asked by a woman for change for the cigarette machine.
+Mulder, with Melissa in the hospital cafeteria, is asked by a woman for change for the cigarette machine.
 When she says that a pack of Morleys is already there and leaves, Mulder opens it and finds the Smoking Man's address inside.
 Mulder bursts into the Smoking Man's home and holds him at gunpoint, demanding to know why Scully was taken instead of him.
-The Smoking Man claims he likes the both of them, which is why she was returned; he reveals that he told Skinner it was Mulder who shot the man in the parking lot, although he didn't believe this to be true, incidentally revealing himself as unaware of who did, namely X. He tells Mulder that he'll never know the truth if he kills him, and Mulder decides not to.
+The Smoking Man claims he likes both of them, which is why she was returned; he reveals that he told Skinner that Mulder shot the man in the parking lot, although he didn't believe this to be true, incidentally revealing himself as being unaware of who did, namely X. He tells Mulder that he'll never know the truth if he kills him, and Mulder decides not to.

-Mulder returns to FBI headquarters and types out a resignation letter that he hands to Skinner.
-Skinner visits his office as Mulder is packing his things, and relates an out-of-body experience he had in Vietnam.
-Skinner refuses to accept Mulder's resignation and Mulder realizes that he was the one who provided him with the Smoking Man's location.
-Heading to the parking garage, Mulder is met by X, telling him that he'll have a chance for revenge that night when men, believing him to have information on Scully, will search his apartment at a specific time.
+Mulder returns to FBI headquarters and types a resignation letter that he hands to Skinner.
+Skinner visits his office as Mulder is packing and relates an out-of-body experience he had in Vietnam.
+He refuses to accept Mulder's resignation, and Mulder realizes that he was the one who provided him with the Smoking Man's location.
+Heading to the parking garage, Mulder is met by X, telling him that he'll have a chance for revenge that night when men, believing him to have information on Scully, will search his apartment.
 Mulder is waiting with his gun at his apartment when Melissa arrives.
-Although he initially refuses to leave, Melissa is able to convince Mulder to see Scully.
-While being with Scully, Mulder holds Scully's left hand and talks to her.
-Returning home to find his apartment trashed, Mulder sits on the floor and cries.
+Although he initially refuses to leave, Melissa convinces Mulder to see Scully.
+While with Scully, Mulder holds her hand and talks to her.
+Returning home to find his apartment trashed, he sits on the floor and cries.

-Scully awakens the following day and Mulder is called to the hospital to see her, where she indicates she heard his voice while in her coma and is given her cross necklace.
+Scully awakens the following day, and Mulder is called to the hospital to see her, where she indicates that she heard his voice while in her coma, and he returns her cross necklace.
 Scully tells him she doesn't remember anything after being kidnapped by Duane Barry.
-Later, Scully asks one of the nurses if she can see Nurse Owens, as she wants to thank her, but the nurse tells Scully that no nurse named Owens has ever worked at that hospital.
+Later, Scully asks one of the nurses if she can see Nurse Owens, but the nurse tells Scully that no nurse named Owens has ever worked at that hospital.